lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 #### Using OpenACC with PGI compilers

-* For compilation, please add the compiler flag `-acc`, to enable OpenACC interpreting by the compiler;
+* For compilation, please add the compiler flag `-acc` to enable OpenACC interpreting by the compiler;
 * `-Minfo` tells you what the compiler is actually doing to your code;
 * If you only want to use the created binary at ZIH resources, please also add `-ta=nvidia:keple`;